La-Nique/ARmeasurement/README.md

 A simple Augmented Reality application that measures the distance between two points in 3D space

 ## System Requirements
-Apple Phone or iPad with AR compatibility.
+Apple Phone or iPad with AR capabilities.

 ## Instructions
 xxx